The new way to search for relevant Veteran opportunities

 Here's how we can help you kick start your veteran career:

-- Explore which sector may be a good fit for you
+- •Explore which sector may be a good fit for you

-- Translate your skills and experience into civilian terms and tailor them to job applications
+- •Translate your skills and experience into civilian terms and tailor them to job applications

-- Connect you to jobs and employers with veteran-hiring initiatives
+- •Connect you to jobs and employers with veteran-hiring initiatives

-RegisterBrowse the latest job vacancies by sector:
+- •Browse the latest job vacancies by sector

 Why do veterans make such good candidates?

+"From top to bottom, ex-military personnel are great for business." - Hugh Andree, former army captain and Co-Founder of weServed.
 Did you know that as a veteran, you've gained a wealth of valuable, transferable skills that many employers are crying out for?
 You've come from a world where teamwork, communication, discipline and problem-solving have become second nature.
 These skills can be transferred to any workplace:

-- Leadership and teamwork: you've got experience working as a unit, you may have led a team.
+- •Leadership and teamwork: you've got experience working as a unit, you may have led a team.
 This shows you can make difficult choices and inspire others to reach a shared objective, even in high-pressure situations.

-- Adaptability, resilience and problem-solving: you can stay calm under pressure, and solve problems creatively with limited resources.
+- •Adaptability, resilience and problem-solving: you can stay calm under pressure, and solve problems creatively with limited resources.
 Employers love this because the civilian world is constantly changing, and they need people who don't just cope but actively thrive in dynamic environments.

-- Strong work ethic and discipline: punctuality, reliability, and a mission-focused drive are probably second nature to you.
+- •Strong work ethic and discipline: punctuality, reliability, and a mission-focused drive are probably second nature to you.

-- Communication: your ability to convey information clearly and precisely is a massive asset in any workplace.
+- •Communication: your ability to convey information clearly and precisely is a massive asset in any workplace.
 This translates to any workplace.

-- Highly transferable skills: Beyond specific technical training (engineering, IT, logistics), you're comfortable with technology, adhere to safety, and bring valuable real-world experience.
+- •Highly transferable skills: Beyond specific technical training (engineering, IT, logistics), you're comfortable with technology, adhere to safety, and bring valuable real-world experience.

 For Veterans with a knack for technical precision and problem-solving, engineering provides a fulfilling path.
-Whether your expertise lies in mechanical, civil, electrical, maritime or aerospace engineering, your ability to manage projects, analyse systems, and work in high-pressure environments is highly valued.
+Whether your expertise lies in mechanical, civil, electrical, or aerospace engineering, your ability to manage projects, analyse systems, and work in high-pressure environments is highly valued.

 Career paths include roles as project engineers, quality control managers, design engineers, and field technicians.
 Engineering offers the chance to directly contribute to building and improving infrastructure, products, and technology in both the private and public sectors.

-Come for the job,
+Come for the job, stay for the career

 CALLING ALL ENGINEERS.

-weServed™ Employment. is supported by morson talent & easyJet careers
+weServed™ Employment. is supported by morson talent

 Working in transport and logistics as a Veteran leverages many of the skills you've honed in service, such as organisation, leadership, and strategic planning.